KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_2_showing_and_hiding_content_with_jquery.md

 5. In Google Chrome, open the _index.html_ file and try clicking the buttons.
 Not very exciting yet, is it?

-    {% hint style='tip' %}
-You can open the file in Google Chrome in three ways:

- 1. Open Google Chrome then choose **Open File...** from the **File** menu

- 2. Find the file in Finder (macs) or Windows Explorer (windows), right click on it and choose to open with Google Chrome.

- 3. Drag the file directly on to the Google Chrome browser window.
-    {% endhint %}

 #### Connecting HTML & JavaScript

 1. Connect the HTML & the JavaScript files.

-    {% hint style='tip' %}
-If you missed the HTML session and aren't sure what an HTML tag is, grab a mentor to give you a quick overview and help catch you up!
-    {% endhint %}

   1. In Atom, open the _index.html_ file by double clicking on it.

   2. Just above the closing `</head>` tag in the _index.html_ file, add a `<script>` tag for the jQuery library (jquery-3.2.1.min.js found in the _assets/lib_ directory of the project).
 The script tag should look like this: `<script src="assets/lib/jquery-3.2.1.min.js"></script>`

       ![](/images/addScript.gif)

-    {% hint style='tip' %}
-Ask a mentor to show you or remind you how to use Emmet to make your HTML writing faster!
-    {% endhint %}

    3. On a separate line just below the jQuery script tag you just created and just above the `</head>` tag, add a `<script>` tag with a `src` attribute for the JavaScript file that you'll be changing (located at assets/scripts/my-scripts.js).